sjanney/cShell/README.md

 ## Acknowledgments

-- Inspired by Unix/Linux shell implementations
+- GNU Readline for command line editing
-- Built for educational purposes
+- OpenAI for AI capabilities
-- Designed to demonstrate OS concepts
+- All contributors who have helped shape this project